kathleenchiu/automatic-liked-spotify/README.txt

 1) Downloading proper libraries
-	- Be sure to have the most updated versions of the following packages
+	- Be sure to have the most updated versions of the following Python libraries:
+		- google-auth-oauthlib
+		- google-api-python-client
+		- requests

 	- To install on Mac Terminal: "python3 -m pip install [package name]"